 Having the right sailing stance will make your sailing effortless and you will rarely fall.
-A (below) is the stance to avoid: sail is leaning over to the side, your butt is hanging out, and you are bent at the waist.
+A (on the figure below) is the stance to avoid: sail is leaning over to the side, your butt is hanging out, and you are bent at the waist.
 If you get in this horrible stance, let the sail out with your backhand, bend your knees, and tuck in your butt.

-B is a good stance.
+B in the figure at right is a good stance.
 The mast is more or less vertical.
 Knees are bent, your derriere discretely tucked in, and your back is straight.
 When the wind is light, to keep the mast vertical, your elbows (particularly your front arm elbow) should be bent and pointing down.
 When the wind is strong, you will need to lean way back to counteract the wind in the sail and therefore your arms will be straight.
 Both feet will be behind the mast, about shoulder width apart.
 If you are a heavier person and you notice the tail of the board sinking, move forward.
 If the bow is sinking, move backward.
 As the wind gets stronger, you will have to more back on the board to keep the bow from purling under the waves.
 For now, it is important that your knees are slightly bent and your feet on the center line.

-In higher winds, try C below.
+In higher winds, try C in the figure at right.
 You should have a slight "pelvic thrust."
 Like a paper straw, the fewer bends in your body, the stronger your stance.
-D below is a high wind stance.
+D in the figure at right is a high wind stance.
 You will not use this stance for a while, but it's the stance you will ultimately aim for as you become an advance sailor.
 In the high wind stance, your arms are straight, and your body is straight.
 Most of your body is over the water and you are hanging your weight off of your harness lines.
 (By the time you are a junior, you should be using a harness.)
 As you get into high winds, you will move your feet into the footstraps on the windward side of the board.